LoggingNewMemory/CorinXMTKVest/README.md

 DO NOT COMBINE WITH ANY PERFORMANCE MODULE OR THERMAL MODULE

 By: Kanagawa Yamada
-huge Thanks to: MTKVest Team & VDT Dev
+huge Thanks to: MTKVest Team

 Note for KSU users:
 - Go to KSU and select Super User section